-Georgia Super Lawyer®.
-One of only two lawyers in the entire state of Georgia selected by their peers every year to be Super Lawyers® in the limited area of DUI/DWI Defense.
+Robert W. Chestney is one of only two lawyers in the entire state of Georgia selected by their peers every year to be Super Lawyers® in the limited area of DUI/DWI defense.

 Mr. Chestney was an original member of the Georgia “Defense of Drinking Drivers” group.
 This organization of lawyers who vigorously defend DUI charges presented him with a LIFETIME ACHIEVEMENT AWARD in 2000 and honored him again in 2002 as DUI LAWYER OF THE YEAR.

-Bob has been a criminal defense lawyer for 36 years, and since 1993, his practice has been exclusively devoted to defending DUI and Vehicular Homicide cases.
-He has handled thousands of DUI cases, and has actually been lead counsel in well over 100 DUI jury trials, and hundreds of bench trials.
-The majority of his cases, however, have been successfully resolved without a trial (see our "Results" page).
-Since 1995, Mr. Chestney has been recognized by Martindale-Hubbell with their highest "AV" rating, and is presently listed in their Bar Register of Preeminent Lawyers.
-Avvo.com also gives Bob its highest rating, 10.0/10.0.
+Bob has been a criminal defense lawyer for over 40 years, and since 1993, his practice has been exclusively devoted to defending DUI and vehicular homicide cases.
+He has handled thousands of DUI cases and has actually been lead counsel in well over 100 DUI jury trials and hundreds of bench trials.
+The majority of his cases, however, have been successfully resolved without a trial (see “our results” page).
+Since 1995, Mr. Chestney has been recognized by Martindale-Hubbell with their highest “AV” rating and is presently listed in their Bar Register of Preeminent Lawyers.
+Avvo.com also gives Bob its the highest rating, 10.0/10.0.

-Mr. Chestney is a founding member of the National College for DUI Defense and served on their Board of Regents from 1995 to 2002.
-He is also former chair of the Criminal Law Section of the Atlanta Bar Association and served on its Board of Directors from 1999 to 2003.
+Mr. Chestney is a founding member of the National College for DUI Defense and served on their board of regents from 1995 to 2002.
+He is also the former chair of the Criminal Law Section of the Atlanta Bar Association and served on its board of directors from 1999 to 2003.
 He is a member of the Atlanta Bar Association, the Cobb County Bar Association, the Gwinnett County Bar Association, the Georgia Association of Criminal Defense Lawyers, the National Association of Criminal Defense Lawyers, and the American Academy of Forensic Sciences.